patriciogonzalezvivo/eyeo16/README.md

 I'm just so **thankful** to them.

-They've **translated the book of shaders to Japanese, Korean, Spanish and French**.
+They've **translated the book of shaders to Japanese, Korean, Chinese, Spanish and French**.
 The Italian translation is on the way.

 Also talking to them is bringing new voices to the project.
 I have this feeling that the book is starting to have a life of its own.